Blaku03/PitchAnalyzer_AI/README.md

 - **Assigns** each player to their team.
 - **Tracks** players and ball trajectories over time.
 - **Maps** camera views to a bird’s‑eye perspective.
-- **Aggregates** events into game statistics (possession, heatmaps, distance covered, etc.) for post‑match review.
+- **Aggregates** events into game statistics.

-For a detailed breakdown of modules, data formats, augmentation strategies, training recipes, and usage examples, see our full [Documentation](technical_documentation.md).
+If you are insterested how we created this project, what challenges we faced, and how we solved them, check out our [Technical Documentation](technical_documentation.md).

 ## Table of Contents